Virtual-Coffee/VC-Community-Docs/docs/coffees/room-leaders/README.md

 ### Discussion

-_To make this a welcoming space, it's important that as room leaders, you take care of the people in the room, and avoid situations of "getting too into the conversation" and excluding people.
+To make this a welcoming space, it's important that as room leaders, you take care of the people in the room, and avoid situations of "getting too into the conversation" and excluding people.
 If there's jargon being used, ask the speaker to explain it and drop a link in the chat if possible as an additional resource.
-Be prepared to redirect conversation, politely move on to another speaker, etc._
+Be prepared to redirect conversation, politely move on to another speaker, etc.

-#### Coffee Table or PacMan method:
+#### Coffee Table or PacMan method

 - Coffee Table Method: I love @Glen McCallum’s description: it’s like you’re sitting around a coffee table talking with friends.
 That means you want to engage everyone in conversation as much as possible.
 - [The Pacman Method](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/): in conferences and meetups, you always leave room in the circle for someone else to join the conversation.
 And the same thing should happen in your room.